 What it’s about: The sci-fi/horror/supernatural anthology series originally ran on NBC.

 Chances it’ll be a Certified Fresh hit: Despite the talent involved, the creative departures could mean there’s more behind-the-scenes drama — which can lead to on-screen discord — afoot.
 Plus, the series sounds more like a pulpy guilty pleasure than prestige awards bait.
+Still, it was the first new original series Apple teased at its big announcement, so there seems to be plenty of faith in the series.

 Talent: Battlestar Galactica and Outlander creator Ronald D. Moore has teamed up with Matt Wolpert and Ben Nedivi (Fargo) for the still-untitled series.